TESS-Laboratory/tist-web-scrape/README.md

 This is a workflow for scraping the data from the TIST website (https://www.tist.org/i2/).

-it provides a workflow for Uganda which should easily generalise to the other countries.
+It provides a workflow for Uganda which should easily generalise to the other countries. (note that users should consider the ethical implications of research practice including Web scraping before implementation, and consider whether a formal ethical review might be needed).

 So far, checks on the data quality and completeness are limited but it appears to be working well.
-It is strongly recommended that further checks are made on the data before using it for any analysis.
+It is strongly recommended that users make further checks on the data before using it for any analysis.

 To run the workflow, either clone or download it from GitHub.